rampage445/OCR-Bangla/README.md

 # Assumptions

 ### 1. Only images are given in a folder.
-### 2. I was asked to provide titles and links alongside summaries.
-So, I included the news titles and links but I don't think they are relevant in this context. title_link.json contains the titles and links.
+### 2. I was asked to provide titles and links alongside summaries in a csv file.
+So, I included the news titles and links but I don't think they are relevant in this context. "title_link.json" contains the titles and links.

 # Execution

 ### main.py -> program starts here
 ### ocr_gemini.py -> used to extract text from given images and summarize it
-### google_drive.py -> used to push csv files to a specific folder
+### google_drive.py -> used to push csv files to a specific folder on google drive using api

 # Preview of output